Skip to main content

 What It Measures

-This test detects the presence and level of smooth muscle antibodies in your blood.
-SMA targets proteins in smooth muscle tissue and is a key diagnostic marker for autoimmune hepatitis type 1.
+This test detects the presence and level of smooth muscle antibodies, also called anti smooth muscle antibodies, in your blood.
+The lab often uses indirect immunofluorescence to look for these and related autoantibodies.
+SMA targets proteins in smooth muscle tissue and is one of the markers that may support a diagnosis of autoimmune hepatitis type 1.
+A positive smooth muscle antibody screen is usually read alongside other test results, such as a broader autoimmune liver panel.

 Why It Matters